Difference Between Arbitration and Adjudication

 Adjunction is a court-based dispute resolution method carefully governed by the provisions and laws.
 The judgment given in the procedure is considered a decision that both parties are bound to.

 Adjudication also presents the final judgment about any case and helps to determine the last course of action.
-In this process, court’s judge gets involved and resolves the issue between two different parties.
+In this process, the court’s judge gets involved and resolves the issue between the two parties.

 The hearing process of Adjudication is somewhat similar to the hearing process of Arbitration.
 Both parties come under the involvement of rights and obligations.
 As a result, the hearing process includes money or any nonviolent infraction.